Symphony No. 4 (Nielsen)

 Symphony No. 4, Op.
 29, FS 76, also known as "The Inextinguishable" (Det Uudslukkelige), was completed by Danish composer Carl Nielsen in 1916.
-Composed against the backdrop of the First World War, this symphony is among the most dramatic that Nielsen wrote, featuring a "battle" between two sets of timpani.
+Composed against the backdrop of World War I, this symphony is among the most dramatic that Nielsen wrote, featuring a "battle" between two sets of timpani.

 Origin

 Nielsen was thinking about a new symphony in 1914, and in May he wrote to his wife (who was in Celle):

 I have an idea for a new composition, which has no programme but will express what we understand by the spirit of life or manifestations of life, that is: everything that moves, that wants to live ... just life and motion, though varied – very varied – yet connected, and as if constantly on the move, in one big movement or stream.
 I must have a word or a short title to express this; that will be enough.
 I cannot quite explain what I want, but what I want is good.